defaultroute0/VCF-Operations-For-Networks/README.md

-show vm where Memory Usage Rate and Memory Balloon != 0 show vm where Memory Usage Rate > 80 order by memory usage rate show vm where CPU Usage Rate > 80 order by CPU Usage Rate show flows where Lost Packet Ratio > 0
+show vm where Memory Usage Rate and Memory Balloon != 0 show vm where Memory Usage Rate > 80 order by memory usage rate show vm where CPU Usage Rate > 80 order by CPU Usage Rate show vm where Total Packet Drops > 0 and Datastore like 'sc2c01vsan01' show flows where Lost Packet Ratio > 0
 ```